 She was already feeling woozy after her first drink.

 the blood donor started to feel a little woozy after rising too quickly from the cot

-Origin of WOOZY
+Origin and Etymology of woozy

 First Known Use: 1897

-Seen & Heard
+Seen and Heard

 What made you want to look up woozy?
 Please tell us where you read or heard it (including the quote, if possible).